Fast simulation of planar Clifford circuits: Introduction and Overview

 More generally, we ask how the runtime of algorithms for graph state simulation scale with the treewidth of the graph.
 Here we take our inspiration from pioneering work of Markov and Shi who showed that a general (universal) quantum circuit can be simulated on a classical computer in time exponential in the treewidth of a graph derived in a simple way from the circuit \cite{markov2008simulating}.
 The simulation is based on viewing the quantum circuit as a tensor network and choosing an ordering to contract the tensor network based on a tree decomposition.
 Tensor-network contraction based algorithms along these lines are especially well-suited to the simulation of near-term quantum computers with a two-dimensional qubit architecture \cite{aaronson2016complexity,boixo2017simulation,chen2018classical,villalonga2020establishing}.
 Of course, our setting is somewhat different as we are interested in polynomial-time algorithms and the special case of Clifford circuits.
 We describe a parameterized algorithm for the graph state simulation problem for low-treewidth graphs with the following runtime guarantee. \begin{restatable}{theorem}{treealg} There is a classical algorithm which, given an instance of the graph state simulation problem along with a tree decomposition $T$ of $G$ of treewidth $t$ and at most $O(n)$ nodes, outputs a solution in $\widetilde{O}(nt^{\omega-1})$ time. \end{restatable}

-Due to the known difficulty of computing (even approximately) the treewidth of a graph, it may be prohibitively expensive to find a tree decomposition in general \cite{robertson1986graph}.\footnote{The Markov and Shi algorithm does not require a tree decomposition to be given because its runtime is exponential in the treewidth, and constructing a suitable tree decomposition from scratch incurs no additional asymptotic cost \cite{bodlaender}.
-In contrast, our algorithms are polynomial in the treewidth.} We expect \Cref{thm:treegss} to be most useful for families of graphs where such a decomposition can be computed efficiently.
+We expect \Cref{thm:treegss} to be most useful for families of graphs where a tree decomposition can be computed efficiently.
+Computing the treewidth of a graph is an \NP-hard problem \cite{arnborg1987complexity}, and all known classical algorithms for finding a tree decomposition whose width is within a constant factor of optimal require exponential time in the worst case \cite{bodlaender1993tourist}.\footnote{Markov and Shi's algorithm does not require a tree decomposition to be given because its runtime is exponential in the treewidth, and constructing a suitable tree decomposition from scratch incurs no additional asymptotic cost \cite{bodlaender}.
+In contrast, our algorithms are polynomial in the treewidth.}